I need human help to enter verification code (office hours only)

 Rabbi Davidson assumed Temple Beth El’s pulpit as Senior Rabbi in August 2002.
 Under his leadership, the temple added more accessible and creative services for families, created an adult Institute for Jewish Studies, offered yearly congregational trips to Israel and expanded its interfaith dialogue programs with Antioch Baptist Church and the Upper Westchester Muslim Society.

 As our membership grew and the program expanded, our need for new space for learning, prayer, celebration and action became more apparent.
-And so, with great joy, in the summer of 2010 Temple Beth El broke ground on its new Center for Jewish Life, which opened its doors to the congregation and the community in September 2012.
+And so, with great joy, in the summer of 2010 Temple Beth El broke ground on its new Center for Jewish Life, which opened its doors to the congregation and the community in September 2011.
 Designed by architect Alexander Gorlin, the new building offers expanded classroom space, a new Nursery School wing, a large and attractive social hall, and an entranceway that enhances the beauty of both the original and new structures.
-In addition, renovation work was completed on the Sanctuary, including new lighting and a handicap accessible bima.
+In addition, renovation work was completed on the Sanctuary, including new lighting and an accessible bima.

 In July 2014, Rabbi Jonathan Jaffe joined our congregation as Senior Rabbi.